What You Need to Know About Unemployment Benefits in South Dakota

 This site provides clear, accurate information on collecting unemployment benefits in South Dakota, including:

 - whether you are eligible for benefits

-- how to apply for benefits
+- how to apply for unemployment benefits in South Dakota

 - how much you'll get (and how long your benefits will last)

 - what you'll have to do to keep collecting benefits, and

 - what to do if your application is denied.

 Here are three key things to keep in mind as you get started:

 1. You can apply for benefits -- and find helpful resources -- at the South Dakota Department of Labor and Regulation, Division of Reemployment Assistance website.

 Before you file for unemployment, you may want to learn more by reading our articles on benefit amounts, who qualifies for benefits, and so on.
 Once you're ready to file, you can do it online.
 And, you can find detailed information and resources at the South Dakota Department of Labor and Regulation, Division of Reemployment Assistance website, including: